federicaulzurrun/CapstoneModuleOne/README.md

 - 3.3 Run npx stylelint "**/*.{css,scss}" on the root of your directory of your project.

 - 3.4 Fix linter errors.

+4- To install ESlint to avoid errors and enforce conventions in JavaScript.

+- 4.1 Run npm install --save-dev eslint@7.x eslint-config-airbnb-base@14.x eslint-plugin-import@2.x babel-eslint@10.x

+- 4.2 Create a .eslintrc.json file and copy its content.

+- 4.3 Run npx stylelint "npx eslint ." on the root of your directory of your project.

+- 4.4 Fix linter errors.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>